-Bruno Weber, a Principal of KPMB, joined KPMB Architects in 2000.
+Bruno Weber joined KPMB Architects in 2000.
 Bruno is committed to making architecture that cultivates community and brings together diverse groups to work together for a better world.

 KPMB’s reputation has been enriched by Bruno’s influential contributions to a series of winning design competitions.
 These include the Jack Layton Ferry Terminal (2015) (with West 8 and Greenberg Associates) and Pier 8 in Hamilton (2018).
 For Pier 8, Bruno led an integrated design team comprising KPMB, Superkül, Gh3 Inc., and Omar Gandhi Architect.
 He also played a key role on the Star Alliance Lounge for the Zurich International Airport (2000), TIFF Bell Lightbox (2003), and the Rotman School at the University of Toronto (2008).